Gexff/COSC-3P95-Assignment-2/README.md

 The first part of the assignment involved writing the inital program, and instrumenting it.
 The Part 1/ folder contains an IntelliJ project with the following src files:

 ### Server.java
-This is the server program that constanly listens for incoming socket connections.
+This is the server program that constantly listens for incoming socket connections.
 When there is a new connection, it is passed to a thread pool to perform the folder transfer, while the server can continue to listen for new connections.

 #### Compile
 While inside the Part 1/ folder